 These 4 new-ish watery lotions (aka hydrating toners) from Daiso completely grabbed my attention with their pleasing packaging and easy-to-spot (bilingual) “made in Japan” label.
 I have tried them all and I have to say that I’m deeply impressed by them for the price — just ¥108 with tax (less than US$1)!
-The formulas are lovely (no fragrance nor silicones, for those who look out for that) and their ingredients lists rival far more expensive watery lotions!
-They come in 4 varieties; each having its own unique hero ingredients and slightly different functions, so that there’s one for pretty much every skin type.Left: Royal Jelly & Honey, Right: Soy Isoflavones (☞ Click on the image for ingredients!
-If you’re reading from a mobile device, click here instead.)
+The formulas are lovely (no fragrance nor silicones, for those who look out for that) and their ingredient lists rival far more expensive watery lotions!
+They come in 4 varieties; each having its own unique hero ingredients and slightly different functions, so that there’s one for pretty much every skin type.Left: Royal Jelly & Honey, Right: Soy Isoflavones (☞ Click on the image for ingredients!)

 Take Royal Jelly & Honey (yellow-gold cap) for example: it has a rich yet still watery texture, half-toner half-serum, with royal jelly, honey, and propolis that really boosts the skins’ comfort level yet still feel fresh to apply.
 Or the soy-themed Soy Isoflavones (blue cap) that absorbs readily, leaving skin plumped and supple — I actually like it more than SANA Namerakahonpo’s Moisture Skin Lotion NA that I’ve reviewed.
 Those with oily skin would enjoy swiping on Hatomugi (mint-green cap), Japanese for Job’s Tears, which leaves the skin feeling wonderfully refreshed and balanced without alcohol.
-Rice-themed Sake & Rice Ceramide (pink cap), features sake, rice ceramide, rice germ oil, and rice bran oil, it makes skin feels so smooth.Left: Hatomugi (Job’s Tears), Right: Sake & Rice Ceramide (☞ Click on the image for ingredients!
-If you’re reading from a mobile device, click here instead.)
+Rice-themed Sake & Rice Ceramide (pink cap), features sake, rice ceramide, rice germ oil, and rice bran oil, it makes skin feels so smooth.Left: Hatomugi (Job’s Tears), Right: Sake & Rice Ceramide (☞ Click on the image for ingredients!)